MonicaisHer/edgex-go/snap/README.md

 **Note** - the snap has only been tested on Ubuntu Desktop/Server LTS releases (16.04 or later), as well as Ubuntu Core (16 or later).

-**WARNING** - don't install the EdgeX snap on a system which is already running one of the included services (e.g. Consul, Redis, Vault, ...), as this may result in resource conflicts (i.e. ports) which could cause the `snap install` to fail.
+**WARNING** - don't install the EdgeX snap on a system which is already running one of the included services (e.g. Consul, Redis, Vault, ...), as this may result in resource conflicts (i.e. ports) which could cause the `snap install` command to fail.

 ## Using the EdgeX snap